tsuru/tsuru/docs/config.rst

 Database access
 ---------------

-Tsuru uses MongoDB as database manager, to store information about users, VM's, and its components.
+tsuru uses MongoDB as database manager, to store information about users, VM's, and its components.
 Regarding database control, you're able to define to which database server tsuru will connect (providing a `MongoDB connection string
 <http://docs.mongodb.org/manual/reference/connection-string/>`_).
 The database